Cut descriptions#

 \(c \leq \sum_i \textup{WV}_{ik}\cdot(v_i - V_i^{\textup{ref}}) + \textup{rhs}_k \qquad \text{for all } k,\)

 when formulated as profit maximization.
 The single cut variable \(c\) is bounded from above by all the cuts, and the optimization problem tries to maximize its value.
-The cut coefficients \(\textup{WV}_{ik}\) for reservoir \(i\) is multiplied with the end volume variable \(v_i\) subtracted the cut reference volume.
-When all \(v_i = V_i^{\textup{ref}}\), the cut is bounded by the right hand side value \(\textup{rhs}_k\).
+The cut coefficients \(\textup{WV}_{ik}\) for reservoir \(i\) is multiplied with the end volume variable \(v_i\) subtracted by the cut reference volume.
+When all \(v_i = V_i^{\textup{ref}}\), the cut is bounded by the right-hand side value \(\textup{rhs}_k\).

 Note that the reference points in red are marked as “never binding” and hover above the calculated minimal surface.
 This should not happen, as a cut should at least be binding exactly at the reference point.
 Non-convexities in the optimization program used to create these sample cuts are to blame in this case, as the SHOP cut creation functionality is still experimental.
-Some of the bidning cuts are also not binding at the reference point but somewhere else in the domain, which is also inaccurate.
+Some of the binding cuts are also not binding at the reference point but somewhere else in the domain, which is also inaccurate.

 import numpy as np